soje/SwiftUI-Storyboard-Embed/README.md

 I added the UIHostingControllers and create the associated SwiftUI classes.

-I linked the two controllers with a follow that presents the view as modal.
+I linked the two controllers with a segue action that presents the view as modal.

 I created the closure to link the modal opening action.